How to Find God or Your Personal Higher Power in Alanon

 God, a Higher Power and the 12 Steps

-When you join a 12 Step program, you are expected to eventually turn your will and your life over to the care of a Power greater than yourself.
-Some people see this as any power at work in the universe that is NOT THEM.
+When you join a 12 Step program, it is suggested that you eventually turn your will and your life over to the care of a Power greater than yourself.
+Some people see this as any power at work in the universe other than themselves.
+You can call that power God, Buddha, Mohamed, Christ, Fate or the Universe.

-Once you have accepted that there are forces at work that are more powerful than you are, then you are well on your way to accepting the idea of a Higher Power.
+Once you have accepted that there are forces at work in the universe which are more powerful than you are, then you are well on your way to accepting the idea of a Higher Power.

 Who is the God of Your Understanding?